 The Emergency Planning Office coordinates the university's efforts to prepare for and respond to major emergencies.
-The primary focus of the Emergency Planning Office is coordination, preparation and training for central emergency service departments and maintaining of a large-scale facilities.
+The primary focus of the Emergency Planning Office is coordination, preparation and training for central emergency service departments and maintaining the campus emergency operations plan.
+Schools and departments maintain internal emergency plans covering their personnel and facilities.
 The university maintains an All-Hazard Emergency Response Operations Plan, please contact Office of Fire Safety & Emergency Planning for more information.